v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 	- Group owner: If Holly Dickson appears as the owner, select the **X** to the right of her name to remove her, and then enter **MOD**.
 As you type MOD, a window appears listing users whose first name starts with MOD.
 Select **MOD Administrator**.

-		‎**Best Practice:** When you create groups make sure the group owner is either a generic Administrator account or an Administrator group.
+		‎**Best Practice:** When you create groups make sure the group owner is either a generic Administrator account (such as the MOD Administrator) or an Administrator group.
 Giving ownership of groups to individuals can cause editing issues because only the owners can make changes to groups.

 	- Group Settings: